-cPanel email forwarding is when you copy an email received at one email address to another.
+cPanel email forwarding copies incoming email at one address to a second email address.
 An example is when you have an email sent to email@example.com, but you want to copy it automatically to your primary email account firstname.lastname@example.org.

-Forwarders are extremely useful when you have multiple email accounts, and you want all your emails forwarded to the one email you check regularly.
-Other use cases could be setting up forwarding for a business email when you are away on holiday.
-This can be especially useful when used in combination with a cPanel Autoresponder.
+- You may want to forward all your business emails to a colleague when you are away on holiday.
+This is especially useful when used in combination with a cPanel Autoresponder.

-Setting up cPanel Email Forwarding for a Domain
+Set Up cPanel Email Forwarding for an Address

 To create email forwarders for specific or multiple email addresses is similarly straightforward.

 How to Delete an Email Forwarder in cPanel